shijithpk/hottest-panchayats-kerala/README.md

 The notebook is heavily commented, so a coder with enough time should be able to read it from top to bottom, and understand atleast at a high level what's going on.

 Essentially what I'm doing is requesting satellite data from Planetary Computer and NASA, mainly data relating to surface temperature, processing it and then visualising it.
-The jupyter notebook goes into more detail on what exactly is being done.

 ### Want to hire me?